 10 Chambers Collective, an independent Swedish development team led by the game designer behind the PAYDAY franchise, Ulf Andersson, impressed a lot of people last year when GTFO was playable at both E3 and Gamescom, leaving it with awards such as “Best Cooperative Game” and “Editors’ Choice Award” as well as nominations for “Best of E3” and “Best in Show”.

 Today, they’re releasing a short documentary about the making of GTFO – the studio’s first game – featuring interviews with the developers and previously unseen gameplay footage.
 We get to see the evolution of GTFO, from the first rough sketches of the enemy designs to how it has grown over its three years of development.
-For example, they’ve put a lot of emphasis on dialogue, hiring Adam Gascoine as writer – known for The Last of Us and DOOM – and contracted experienced actors to keep the voice acting at the highest level.
+For example, they’ve put a lot of emphasis on dialogue, hiring Adam Gascoine as

 “You're almost always running out of ammunition.
 You're almost always running out of health.”, says Simon Viklund, member of 10 Chambers Collective, in the documentary, highlighting the game’s focus on stealth and strategy rather than running and gunning.
 “If you want to survive you have to use all your tools and instincts to detect a combat situation before it happens, prepare for it, and control the action.”